 When discussing or closing all open items (such as LERs, SERs, and URIs) the inspectors shall use the update feature and follow the guidance in the non-public RPS-Inspections Desktop Guide.
 This ensures these items will be included in the “Additional Issues” list in the summary page of the generated inspection report.

-If a URI an apparent violation, finding, violation, or non-cited violation, should first be closed using the document update feature and then a new entry should be made by using “I plan to document,” which will assign item a new tracking number.
+If a URI, LER, or SER results in an apparent violation, finding, violation, or non-cited violation, the URI, LER, or SER should first be closed using the document update feature and then a new inspection result entry should be made by using “+Create New Result” and “I plan to document,” which will assign item a new tracking number.

 Issues resulting from Enforcement Guidance Memorandums are candidates for enforcement discretion.
 For those issues, entries will be made in RPS-Inspections, with an explanation of the discretion, so they can be assessed properly in accordance with IMC 0305.